pandas Guide#

 df3 dates

-id price count date enough ageGroup year month day
+id price count date enough level ageGroup year month day

 Warning